smhr/ska-src-training-containers/Talks/docker-intro/README.md

     Status: Downloaded newer image for hello-world:latest
     ```

-    tells us that Docker was not able to find this image on our machine and
-    has to download it from the external repository.
-If you have used this
-    particular image in the past, you will not see any
-    information about Docker trying to download the image.
+    tells us that Docker was not able to find this image on our machine and has to download it from the external repository.
+If you have used this particular image in the past, you will not see any information about Docker trying to download the image.

     You could also separate the `docker container run ...` command above into two instructions:

     ```docker
     $ docker image pull hello-world
     $ docker container run hello-world
     ```

-    In this case we are very explicit and tell Docker to first download (pull) the
-    image from the external repository and then start the container based on
-    that image.
-If you already have the image on your host machine, you can
-    skip the `pull` command.
-In this case, including the `docker image pull`
-    command separately can be seen as a bit redundant as Docker takes care of any missing
-    images with `docker container run`.
-You can however just pull the image
-    and not run it at all, or pull it when you have access to the Internet and
-    later start the container when you are offline.
+    In this case we are very explicit and tell Docker to first download (pull) the image from the external repository and then start the container based on that image.
+If you already have the image on your host machine, you can skip the `pull` command.
+In this case, including the `docker image pull` separately can be seen as a bit redundant as Docker takes care of any missing images with `docker container run`.
+You can however just pull the image and not run it at all, or pull it when you have access to the Internet and later start the container when you are offline.

-* **The rest of the output**
+- **The rest of the output**

     The rest of the output is the most interesting part.
 It is an
     innocent-looking list, but as items 3 and 4 from that list explain, that